Glaucoma Treatment

 Initial treatment for glaucoma typically involves the use of medicated eye drops that help to lower eye pressure.
-In later stage glaucoma, patients may need laser treatment or even surgery to help control their eye pressures.
+In later-stage glaucoma, patients may need laser treatment or even surgery to help control their eye pressure.

 “This place was great!
-As a new patient I had minimal paperwork to fill out and wait time was short.
+As a new patient, I had minimal paperwork to fill out and the wait time was short.
 All the doctors and assistants were very pleasant.
-I had Dr. Choi and although I seen him for only a few minutes he made me feel very comfortable.” – Yasmeen A.
+I had an appointment with Dr. Choi, and although I saw him for only a few minutes, he made me feel very comfortable.” – Yasmeen A.

 SCHEDULE AN APPOINTMENT